deanward81/bakedbean.org.uk/content/posts/2021-06-airdrop-anywhere-part-4.md

 This is fairly straightforward - there's a unique identifier for the peer, a display name and some methods to allow the AirDrop HTTP API to communicate with the peer.
 This is implemented as an abstract class rather than an interface because we need to manage the identifier in the framework - we use this as the host name in mDNS and AirDrop is particularly fussy about what characters it allows in the hostname.
 We simply use a random 12 character alpha-numeric identifier which satisfies AirDrop's requirements and means the implementor doesn't need to know about this detail.

-An implementation of `AirDropPeer` is provided by the underlying peering mechanism - in our case we're allowing clients to connect using SignalR over Websockets so we provide an implementation that layers upon SignalR's messaging protocol.
+An implementation of `AirDropPeer` is provided by the underlying peering mechanism - in our case we're allowing clients to connect using [SignalR](https://dotnet.microsoft.com/apps/aspnet/signalr) over Websockets so we provide an implementation that layers upon its messaging protocol.
 When a peer connects to our server we register it so that the core pieces in `AirDropAnywhere.Core` are aware of its presence.
 Similarly when the peer disconnects we unregister it.
 That functionality is exposed on [`AirDropService`](https://github.com/deanward81/AirDropAnywhere/blob/2021-06-14-cross-platform-bits/src/AirDropAnywhere.Core/AirDropService.cs):

 ```c#
 /// <summary>